-I took this photo last October and gave it the title “Green Peace” !
+We have all seen instagram photos of people writing with light in the night sky.
+This article covers how to paint with light in five easy steps.
 All you need is a camera, tripod, a torch and a dark room and you will be drawing with light in minutes.

-Lock your camera securely on the tripod, frame your shot having a family member stand in front of the lens drawing out their name using their finger.
-Bearing in mind you are going to be taking photos in complete darkness I would make sure the area around your tripod is clear to ensure your camera remains save.
+Lock your camera securely on the tripod.
+Frame your shot having a friend stand in front of the lens drawing out their name using their finger.
+Bear in mind you are going to be taking photos in complete darkness so make sure the area around your tripod is clear to ensure your camera remains save.

 Find a suitable light source.
-We used a 4 LED wall light from Ikea which was easy to hold and created a multi light stream effect but any small torch will work, the finer the point of light the thiner then light line it will create.
+For the above image I used a 4 LED wall light from Ikea which was easy to hold and created a multi light stream.
+Really any light source will work a small torch with a fine point is ideal.

-Once the drawing with light fun is over, import your photos into your computer and use your photo editor to flip them horizontally so the text is readable.
+Once the drawing with light fun is over, import your photos into your computer.
+Now use your photo editor to flip the images horizontally so the text is readable.
 You can obviously play with the image in photoshop for example adjust as in the photo above.

 The next stage is to take your long exposure journey a little further with The Long Exposure eBook.